Sage-Bionetworks/synapse-web-monorepo/packages/synapse-client/README.md

 ## Generating code

-To generate code for the models and services, simply run `pnpm build`.
+To generate code for the models and services, simply run `pnpm nx run synapse-client:build`.
 This will trigger the OpenAPI Generator CLI and also run any scripts that may be needed to improve code generation.

 ## Upgrading the OpenAPI definition